Search DubaiPRNetwork.com

 Emirates Park Zoo & Resort in Abu Dhabi to support rescue and rehabilitation of endangered animals in Cambodia

-Home >> Fashion, Lifestyle, Home
+Home >> Fashion, Lifestyle, Luxury and Home

 Abu Dhabi – April 10, 2024: Emirates Park Zoo & Resort (EPZR), a premier destination for wildlife enthusiasts in the UAE, has reinforced its commitment to global wildlife conservation through a strategic partnership with Wildlife Alliance.
 Established in early 2024, the partnership supports the Phnom Tamao Wildlife Rescue Centre (PTWRC) in Cambodia, which focuses on the rescue, rehabilitation, and release of wildlife affected by illegal trade and habitat destruction.